emscripten-core/emscripten/site/source/docs/building_from_source/configuring_emscripten_settings.rst

 Configuring Emscripten Settings when Manually Building from Source
 ==================================================================

-The compiler settings used by Emscripten are defined in the :ref:`compiler configuration file (~/.emscripten) <compiler-configuration-file>`.
+The compiler settings used by Emscripten are defined in the :ref:`compiler configuration file (.emscripten) <compiler-configuration-file>`.
 These settings include paths to the tools (LLVM, Clang, Java, etc.) and the compiler's temporary directory for intermediate build files.

 This article explains how to create and update the file when you are building Emscripten :ref:`manually <installing-from-source>` from source.